coinlab/bitcoin-docs/a-bitcoin-primer.md

 were extremely volatile, dropping suddenly after each of a half dozen high profile incidents.
-Exchanges were hacked, Bitcoins were lost from carelessness, viruses popped up which stole any Bitcoin it could find, and some services closed without warning, disappearing with their customers’ money.
+Exchanges were hacked, Bitcoins were lost from carelessness, viruses popped up which stole any Bitcoin it could find, and some services closed without warning, disappearing with their customers' money.

 As users learned better and safer practices for handling their Bitcoin, price volatility decreased, and the price of a Bitcoin currently hovers around $4.